U.S.’s Article 9 of the UCC and Canada’s PPSA

-The U.S.’s Article 9 of the Uniform Commercial Code (UCC) and Canada’s Personal Property Security Act (PPSA)
+The Similarities and Differences of the U.S.’s Article 9 of the Uniform Commercial Code (UCC) and Canada’s Personal Property Security Act (PPSA)

 The U.S.’s Article 9 of the Uniform Commercial Code (UCC) and Canada’s Personal Property Security Act (PPSA) are sets of law that govern commercial transactions between states and provinces.